Canon 300D vs 750D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 300D and Canon EOS 750D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 750D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 300D does not offer wifi capability.
+In contrast, the 300D does not provide wifi capability.

 Both the 300D and the 750D have been discontinued, but can regularly be found used on eBay.
 The 300D was replaced by the Canon 350D, while the 750D was followed by the Canon 800D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.